-In accordance with the provisions of the Texas State Water Code, Section 36.1071, Subsection (h), the groundwater availability model for the Edwards-Trinity (Plateau) and Pecos Valley aquifers was run for this analysis.
-Terrell County Groundwater Conservation District Water budgets for the historical model periods were extracted using ZONEBUDGET Version 3.01 (Harbaugh, 2009) The average annual water budget values for recharge, surface water outflow, inflow to the district, outflow from the district, net inter-aquifer flow (upper), and net inter-aquifer flow (lower) for the portions of the aquifers located within the district are summarized in this report.
+In accordance with the provisions of the Texas State Water Code, Section 36.1071, Subsection (h), the groundwater availability model for the Edwards-Trinity (Plateau) and Pecos Valley aquifers (Anaya and Jones, 2009) was run for this analysis.
+Menard County Underground Water District water budgets were extracted for the historical model periods (1981 through 2000) for the groundwater availability model for the Edwards-Trinity (Plateau) and Pecos Valley aquifers using ZONEBUDGET Version 3.01 (Harbaugh, 2009).
+The average annual water budget values for recharge, discharge to surface waterbodies, inflow to the district, outflow from the district, net interaquifer flow (upper), and net inter-aquifer flow (lower) for the portion of the aquifer located within the district are summarized in this report.